mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 The former Prime Minister had just posted his boarding pass.
 Was that _bad_?
 Was someone in danger?
 I didn't know.

-What I did know was: the _least_ I could do for my country would be to have a casual browse[^nocrime].
+What I did know was: the _least_ I could do[^nocrime] for my country would be to have a casual browse 👀

 [^nocrime]: To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they drag me away).